BurlingtonCodeAcademy/webdev-prework/CSS_Flexbox.md

 # The Parent (container)
-The parent container is where all of the high level orientation choices take place.
-It is where you declare, "I will keep parts of my website in you, and they will fit like so".
+The parent container is where all of the high level orientation choices are made.
+It is where you declare, "I will keep parts of this website in you, and they will fit like so".
 The example above declares a container that, by default, is a `row` that *justifies* the items within it so that they are spaced out a particular way using `justify-content: space-between`.

 But that's only one property!
 There are a *ton* of ways you can customize the behavior of a container.
-Let's highlight a few here:
+Let's highlight them here:

 ## `Flex-direction`
 As stated, when you create a flex-container by assigning it to `display:flex`, the default *main-axis* is left-to-right, or `row`. but there are options to do so in any direction!